 - On the back of the TV:

-- If the forced factory reset didn't fix the reboot issue, perform the reset again.
-If the issue still occurs, contact our Support team for further assistance.
+- Perform the Factory Data Reset (Option B) again.
+If the issue still occurs, Contact Product Support team for further assistance.